top of page

 Your experience modification rate is a measurement of your actual claims experience relative to your expected claims experience.
 Expected claims is based on your company size (payroll) and how your employees are classified.
 If your employees are graphic designers or architects, you are going to have insignificant expected work comp claims compared to, say, a roofer.

 So, accurate classification of employees and determination of work comp payroll (both determined by your insurance company auditor) is as important to the determination of your experience mod as claims data.
 The Auditor's Worksheets (mentioned above) are important because, if your insurance carrier gives you the complete report, they contain a Description Of Operations.
 The DOO should include a list of class codes your auditor thought applicable to your operations and why.
 Sufficiently detailed worksheets should also demonstrate how the auditor arrived at work comp payroll by class code and by state (if multi state operation).

 Also keep in mind that claims may have unique circumstances that require different reporting depending on the state in which they are reported.
-This is why it's important to have at least a good working knowledge of the rules in those state where your business operates.
+This is why it's important, at a minimum, to have at least a good working knowledge of the rules in those state where your business operates.

 In order to have a proper mod review whose goal is to determine your experience mod's accuracy, you need to have an auditor who specializes in workers' compensation insurance perform a comprehensive premium audit on your program.
 While they're at it they may find cost saving opportunities beyond your experience mod too.
 It would be a good idea to take a look at our warning signs and reach out if you'd like assistance for any other reason.

 bottom of page